danielmhanover/typeorm-upsert/README.md

     const upserted_post = await Upsert(
         Post,
         post,
         "id",   // primary-key to upsert on

+        // optional params
+        {
-        SnakeCase,     // arbitrarily transform keys before UPSERT ['created_at'] // exclude non-nullable keys from UPDATE that are required in the event of an INSERT operation )
+            key_naming_transform: SnakeCase, // arbitrarily transform keys before UPSERT
+            do_not_upsert: ['created_at']    // exclude non-nullable keys from UPDATE that are required in the event of an INSERT operation
+        }
+    )

     console.log(upserted_post) // prints the finished version of `Post`